rednil/pwaudio/README.md

 # Progressive Web Audio Player

 A minimalistic node server and PWA to play audio files online (or cache them for offline use).
-It currently authenticates via OAUTH2 with a nextcloud instance.
+It currently authenticates via OAUTH2 with a Nextcloud instance.

 # Features